varigence/docs/bimlstudio/promotions/bs-adf-feature-promotions.md

 ## BimlStudio 2020 R2 Release

-Users can expect the BimlStudio 2020 R2 update to roll out in Q3 2020, and can expect overwhelming parity between BimlStudio, BimlFlex, and new features implemented within recent Azure Data Factory updates.
+Users can expect the BimlStudio 2020 R2 update to roll out in Q3 2020 and can expect overwhelming parity between BimlStudio, BimlFlex, and new features implemented within recent Azure Data Factory updates.

+Contact Varigence at sales@varigence.com to request a demo or personalized Proof of Concept to see how a subscription to BimlStudio can save your organization time, money, and resources.

 Join our mailing list to stay informed of updates on additional support, integrations, features, and bug fixes!